kar7hik/opengraphics/Readme.md

-This repository is 2D graphics library using cairographics to create animations.
+This repository is 2D-graphics library using cairographics to create animations.